About the Project

 Phase II: Procurement and installation of the 1,0 Mw el. power plant

-The budget for the project is 66 Crs Indian Rupees (~11 Mio.
-Euro) excluding cost of land.
-The WRST request for funding with the Indian Ministry of New and Renewable Energy Sources (MNRE) has been approved.
-The German Ministry for Environment, Nature Conservation and Nuclear Safety (BMU) is considering to support this project.
+The overall budget for the project is around ~10 Million Euros.
+The WRST request for funding with the Indian Ministry of New and Renewable Energy Sources (MNRE) and the German Ministry for Environment, Nature Conservation and Nuclear Safety (BMU through GIZ) has been approved.